specs-cli/specs-cli/DSPI_WORKFLOW.md

 **Describe → Specify → Plan → Implement**

-The DSPI Workflow is a systematic approach to Specification-Driven Development (SDD) that ensures high-quality, maintainable software through comprehensive documentation and structured implementation phases.
+The **DSPI Workflow** is a structured, **AI-assisted framework for Specification-Driven Development (SDD)**.
+It ensures that every software feature — from idea to implementation — is **fully described, precisely specified, strategically planned, and rigorously implemented**, with AI agents assisting developers at each step while maintaining **human review and control**.

 ## Overview

-The DSPI Workflow consists of four sequential phases that must be followed in order:
+The DSPI Workflow defines four sequential phases that guide the entire lifecycle of feature development:

-1. **Describe (D)**: Define the feature requirements and context
+1. **Describe (D)** – Define feature intent, scope, and business context.
-2. **Specify (S)**: Create detailed technical specifications
+2. **Specify (S)** – Convert descriptions into detailed, technology-agnostic specifications.
-3. **Plan (P)**: Develop implementation strategy and roadmap
+3. **Plan (P)** – Translate specifications into actionable, technology-specific implementation plans.
-4. **Implement (I)**: Execute the plan with quality assurance
+4. **Implement (I)** – Execute the plan through code, testing, and integration.

-Each phase builds upon the previous one, ensuring that all aspects of feature development are thoroughly considered before implementation begins.
+Each phase builds on the previous one, ensuring that all technical and business aspects are clarified before code is written.
+AI tools accelerate documentation, validation, and transformation between phases — but **developers remain the final authority** on every decision.

 ## Core Principles

-### 1. Specification-First Development
+### 1. AI-Assisted, Human-Controlled Development
+- AI agents help generate, refine, and validate specifications, plans, and code.
+- Human developers retain full ownership of design decisions and quality assurance.
+- Automation increases consistency and speed, but responsibility remains with the team.

+### 2. Specification-First Approach
-- All development begins with comprehensive, technology-agnostic specifications
+- Development begins with **clear, technology-neutral specifications**.
-- Specifications serve as the single source of truth for feature requirements
+- Specifications act as the **single source of truth** connecting business logic, data, APIs, and UI.
-- Implementation follows specifications exactly, not the other way around
+- Code is derived from specifications — never the other way around.

-### 2. Sequential Workflow Adherence
+### 3. Sequential but Iterative Flow
-- Phases must be completed in order: D → S → P → I
+- Phases follow the sequence **D → S → P → I** for clarity and traceability.
-- No phase can be skipped or rushed
+- Iteration is expected: insights from later phases can refine earlier ones through controlled feedback loops.
-- Each phase has specific quality gates that must be met before proceeding
+- Each phase must meet its **quality gates** before transitioning forward.

-### 3. Quality and Consistency
+### 4. Quality and Traceability
-- Maintain high standards throughout all phases
-- Follow established templates and patterns rigorously
-- Validate completeness at each transition point
+- Every deliverable (story, spec, plan, implementation) is versioned and traceable.
+- Templates and structured documentation ensure consistency across teams.
+- AI validation assists in detecting ambiguity, missing coverage, or spec drift.

+## 🔍 Quality Gate Philosophy

+Quality gates define **when** a phase is complete and ready to transition to the next.
+In the AI-assisted DSPI Workflow, quality gates combine **automated validation** with **human review**, ensuring both consistency and accountability.

+### Key Principles

+- **AI-Assisted Validation:**
+  AI tools can check completeness, structure, and consistency between story, specs, plan, and code.

+- **Human Judgment Remains Final:**
+  Developers confirm correctness, feasibility, and alignment with business goals.

+- **Iterative Improvement Allowed:**
+  Teams can revisit earlier phases when issues are found without breaking the workflow’s integrity.

+- **Measurable Completion:**
+  Each phase defines clear validation criteria — all must pass before moving forward.

+- **Documentation Synchronization:**
+  Updated outputs must always reflect the current, agreed-upon state.

 ## Project Structure

-The DSPI Workflow creates and maintains a specific project structure:

 ```
 project-root/
 ├── specs/
-│   ├── api-contract.md                # Global API specifications
+│   ├── api-contract.md
-│   ├── business-logic.md              # Global business logic specifications
+│   ├── business-logic.md
-│   ├── data-model.md                  # Global data model specifications
+│   ├── data-model.md
-│   ├── infrastructure.md              # Global infrastructure specifications
+│   ├── infrastructure.md
-│   ├── ui-design.md                   # Global UI/UX design specifications
+│   ├── ui-design.md
 │   └── [feature-name]/
-│       ├── STORY.md                   # Manual feature description
+│       ├── STORY.md
-│       ├── [feature-name]-specs.md    # Combined feature specifications
+│       ├── [feature-name]-specs.md
-│       └── [feature-name]-plan.md     # Feature implementation plan
+│       └── [feature-name]-plan.md
-├── commands/                          # Workflow command files
+├── commands/
 │   ├── create_feature_plan.md
 │   ├── create_feature_specs.md
 │   ├── extract_api_contract.md